 Example – exercise in or above the aerobic zone including high-intensity interval training, cycling, running.

-to a person for whom wearing a face mask would create any other serious risk to that person’s life or health and safety, including if determined through work Occupational Health and Safety guidelines; or
+to a person for whom wearing a face mask would create any other serious risk to Requirements when on duty that person’s life or health and safety, including if determined through work Occupational Health and Safety guidelines; or

 to a person being married while in the process of being married; or

 for emergency purposes; or

 Examples – a person escaping a fire or a risk of harm related to domestic and family violence or sexual violence.

 if doing so is not safe in all the circumstances.